Useful Notes: Imperial Germany

 - Royally Screwed Up: Wilhelm II was rather loopy.

 - Secret Police: A role pretty much filled by the Geheime Feldpolizei (abbreviated as the GFP, an organization formed by Bismarck in 1866 after an attempt on his life), which was involved with everything from military intelligence to the investigation, undermining and suppression of dissent both at home and in the occupied territories, without, of course, having the same infamous reputation as Hitler's Gestapo.
 Another organization that arguably filled this role was the intelligence agency Abteilung IIIb.
+The most infamous agency to be considered this, however, was the Prussian Secret Police (Preußische Geheimpolizei), who were the direct model for the later Gestapo.
+However it should be noted that the Prussian Secret Police were actually nowhere near as bad as even most other secret police organizations, let alone the Gestapo.

 - Spikes of Villainy: Maybe calling them villains is unfair, but if they didn't want to give that impression, they should have lost the spikes.
 (Ironically, the Pickelhaube went out of fashion because the new-fangled steel helmets - of a design on which most of today's military helmets are based - provided better protection.)